mbmohib/mohib.me/contents/posts/handle-jwt-more-securely-in-a-frontend-app.md

 ### Create auth context

-This is nothing special, we just setting auth data, and two function, **setAuth** and **removeAuth** to our context value to access anywhere in our app.
-Although, we doing one extra thing in line number 29, 30, is decoding `JWT` store expiry in our auth data.
+This is nothing special, we just set auth data, and two functions, `setAuth` and `removeAuth` to our context value to access anywhere in our app.
+Although, we are doing one extra thing in lines number 29, 30, which is decoding `JWT` and store expiry in our auth data.
 You will find out next, why we are doing this.

 ```javascript